Just Realized

 Uber partners with BYD to bring 100,000 electric vehicles to drivers globally

 Uber and BYD just signed a massive deal to bring 100,000 new electric vehicles onto the Uber platform across key global markets.
 Starting in Europe and Latin America, then expanding to the Middle East, Canada, Australia, and New Zealand.
-The goal is to give drivers access to best-in-class pricing and financing for BYD vehicles, making it cheaper to go electric.
+This is exactly the kind of partnership that should exist—and I'm frustrated it can't happen in the US for political reasons I'll get to.

 Uber's now profitable and in the S&P 100, which means they can invest in these strategic partnerships without burning cash.
 This is the kind of move you make when you've got solid fundamentals and you're thinking long-term.